 If we look at workplace foot injury statistics such as those in the graph above were based on, we can deduce that foot injuries in the workplace must be quite common.
 Slips, trips and falls are the most frequent of all workplace accidents, and also a common cause of foot injuries.

-If your employer has failed in its duty of compliance, and Health & Safety protocols have broken down, leading directly to an employee receiving a foot injury, then a valid reason to make a compensation claim will exist.
+If your employer has failed in its duty of compliance, and Health & Safety protocols have broken down, leading directly to an employee receiving a foot injury in an accident at work, then a valid reason to make a compensation claim will exist.
 Call Accident Claims UK on the number at the bottom of this page so that we can help you claim for a work-related foot injury.

 Foot Injuries Caused By Slips, Trips, And Falls

 Slips, trips and falls are a very common cause of foot injuries, both foot injuries at work and foot injuries that happen to members of the public.
 If a third party can be proven to have been the cause of the injury, then a personal injury lawyer will be able to make a compensation claim on your behalf.
-Common accidents which lead to a foot injury include:
+Common accidents which lead to a foot injury, and subsequent foot injury compensation claims, include:

 - Slips – either on a wet or dirty floor that should have been cleaned, and that had not been signposted as a hazard to avoid.